Services

 My Guarantee

-I take care with everything I make that it is of high quality, as I want these tools to last for the years to come, as I would with any tool I buy.
+I take care with everything I make that it is of high quality, as I want these tools to last for the years to come, as I would with any tool I buy for myself.
 So, if under normal and intended use something I have made does break.
 Then I will offer you a refund and pay for it to be returned, fix it or replace it.

 Please note